🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 batched_x, batched_edge_index, batched_batch = visualize_batch_structure(graphs)

-print("\n--- Recovering from Batch ---")
+print("\n--- Recovering Graphs from the Batch ---")

 num_graphs = batched_batch.max().item() + 1